 You can change the global default settings, which are then used as the defaults in individual rows and modules.
 As of Beaver Builder 2.2, you can set global margins and padding values for each device size.
 By default, the desktop global setting propagates to all device sizes.

 - Mobile auto spacing

 You can disable mobile auto spacing or override it by setting your own values for small devices.

-But first, a quick review of the CSS box model.
+A quick review of the CSS box model

 As shown in the diagram below, the width and height of a border box apply to the content area.
 The padding, border width, and margin are added to that.
 Padding is inside the border; margins are outside the border.